ioBroker/ioBroker.admin/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (foxriver76) fixed problem that disabled checkbox is still clickable
 * (foxriver76) no longer replace valid `common.adminUI.tab` values of adapters

 ### 6.12.2 (2023-11-02)